 Wood pellets—when consistent conditions are key

-- Airtight nature: Our domes are completely air tight, lending themselves to much flexibility when managing pellets.
-Because pellets self-heat and can self-combust when stored for extended periods, nitrogen used to pacify the product is trapped the dome, equaling cost savings in would-be-wasted nitrogen.
+- Airtight nature: Our domes are completely airtight, lending themselves to much flexibility when managing pellets.
+Because pellets self-heat and can self-combust when stored for extended periods, pacification systems can be used to pacify and store the product.

-- More storage, smaller footprint: Warehouses and flat-storage structures can only be built so tall before their strength is compromised; with domes, customers can store more product in a smaller footprint, stacking it deeper and taking up less valuable property at the site.
-While common for businesses to require three to five buildings for flat storage, one dome will likely accommodate the same amount of material in one structure.
+- More storage, smaller footprint: Warehouses and flat-storage structures can only be built so tall; with domes, customers can store more product in a smaller footprint, stacking it deeper and taking up less valuable property at the site.
+While it is common for businesses to require multiple buildings for flat storage, one dome will likely accommodate the same amount of material in one structure.
 The dome’s double curvature lends itself to strength and the ability to build up, rather than out.
 Increased storage means more opportunities to make money by moving tons into and out of the dome, maximizing business efforts as product is moved through the facility.

-- Waterproof membrane and insulation: Our domes are completely waterproof, preventing pellets from exposure to moisture that causes them to expand, contributes to degrading, and results in self-heating.
+- Waterproof membrane and insulation: Our domes are completely waterproof, preventing pellets from exposure to moisture that causes them to degrade or self-heat.
 The dome’s insulated nature also prevents heating and cooling of the walls and air inside, thus preventing condensation from forming and protecting the integrity of the product.
-Temperature fluctuations are tempered, so self-heating and combustion happens much less frequently than in traditional storage structures.
+Temperature fluctuations are tempered, so self-heating is mitigated.